J-CF-Leung/Study_Vault/Physics/Theoretical physics/Special Relativity.md

 - The _4-force_:
 $$f^\mu=\frac{d\vec{p}}{d\tau}=m\frac{d^2\vec{x}}{d\tau^2}$$
 # Electromgnetism
+- Electrodynamics is _inherently relativistic_
+	- The _speed of light_ is always in terms of _universal constants_

+## 4-potential and field tensor
 - Introduce the _4-potential_ $A_\mu$
 	- The _timelike_ component $A^0=\Phi$, the [[Electrodynamics and Optics#Electrodynamics and Maxwell's Equations|electric potential]]
 	- The _spacelike_ components $A^i=\bm{A}$, the [[Electrodynamics and Optics#The vector potential|magnetic vector potential]]